Charles Deering Memorial Library

 What are the hours of the temporary McCormick Reading Room?

-The standard hours will remain the same: Monday through Friday, 9am to 4:30pm.
+The standard hours remain the same: Monday through Friday, 9am to 4:30pm.
 Complete hours, including holiday hours, are available at libraries.nu/hours.

 Are there alternative event/meeting spaces like Deering 208?